The Best Organic Grass-Fed Whey

 AGN Roots Grassfed Whey contains a metal concentration aligned with our claims and sourcing.
 Our Heavy Metal COA (certificate of analysis) yields concentration levels 100 times lower than California’s Proposition 65, which is already 1000 times lower than the latest studies suggest may be considered harmful.

 An often-overlooked angle is the emissions and the power needed to run these horror houses.
 CAFOs require massive amounts of electricity, often supplemented by diesel generators, to power pumps, agitators, irrigators, motors, and heavy transport equipment, none of which are sustainable or environmentally friendly by any means.

-AGN Roots Grassfed Whey comes from only Carbon Trust Certified and Animal Welfare Approved farms, emitting the lowest amounts of carbon possible.
+AGN Roots Grassfed Whey comes from exclusively Sustainable Sources (members of Origin Green - Irelands Partnership with Nature) and Animal Welfare Approved farms, emitting the lowest amounts of carbon possible.
 The lush grasslands and limited herd density (1 cow for every 2 acres) ultimately offer a net positive for the environment, a far cry from the likes of CAFOs.